Karaik/NeXAS_DX/src/test/java/com/giga/nexas/bhe2bsdx/transferflow.md

 - Collect page indices used by that animation.
 - Replace those pages with pages from `m_tsukuyomi.spm`.
 - Replace the image name at the target image index with the first image from `m_tsukuyomi`.
-- Update `animName` to Tsukuyomi pilot name (from `MekBasicInfo`).
+- If `keepTargetKey=false`, update `animName` to Tsukuyomi pilot name;
+  otherwise keep Nanoha's animName as the key.

 #### 6.2 SelectMekaMenuMeka.spm
 - Find the Nanoha meka index in `mekagroup.grp` using `TARGET_MEKA_CODE`.
 - Map that meka index to a UI anim index using `SelectMekaMenu.dat`.
 - Replace pages with `s_tsukuyomi.spm` (same logic as above).
 - Replace the image name at the target image index with the first image from `s_tsukuyomi`.
-- Update the animation name to the Tsukuyomi menu name.
+- If `keepTargetKey=false`, update the animation name to Tsukuyomi;
+  otherwise keep Nanoha's animName as the key.

 Notes:

 - This is a temporary test strategy.
 It allows immediate validation without adding a new UI slot.
+- Default behavior keeps Nanoha keys and only replaces the visual content.

 ---